Dismantling

 The camshaft is marked with numbers and letters stamped between the intake and exhaust cams.

-Attention: For 4-cylinder petrol engines, the cylinder heads are partially supplied with bearing shells.
-There are two versions here: Cylinder head with machined journals to use a normal sized camshaft (neck diameter = 26.00).
+Note: For the 4-cylinder petrol engine, the cylinder heads are partly supplied with bearing shells.
+There are two versions: a cylinder head with machined journals for using a normal-sized camshaft (journal diameter = 26.00).

-Attention: Cylinder head with machined bushings and camshaft with reduced main journals (neck size = 25.75 mm and a yellow dot on the VW-AUDI sign).
-The latter camshafts are not available as spare parts, a normal size camshaft with appropriate bearing shells should be used.
+Caution: Cylinder head with machined bearing beds and camshaft with reduced main journal size (journal size = 25.75 mm and yellow dot on VW-AUDI sign).
+The latter camshafts are not available as spare parts, a normal size camshaft with the corresponding bearing shells must be used.

-Before installing a long life camshaft, it must be checked for radial damage.
-Its allowable value is 0.01 mm.
+Before installing a long-life camshaft, it must be checked for radial play.
+Its permissible value is 0.01 mm.

-If a camshaft with a long service life is installed or if there is noise in the operation of the gas distribution mechanism, it is necessary to check the axial (longitudinal) gap.
-Its allowable value is 0.15 mm.
-The measurement takes place with the poppets removed and the 1st and 4th bearing caps installed, for the diesel engine the 1st and 5th.
+If a camshaft with a long service life is installed or if there is noise in the operation of the valve timing mechanism, it is necessary to check the axial (longitudinal) clearance.
+Its permissible value is 0.15 mm.
+The measurement is performed with the plate tappets removed and the 1st and 4th bearing caps installed, for a diesel engine the 1st and 5th.

-Install a new camshaft seal.
-Lubricate the mounting points lightly.
+Install a new camshaft oil seal.
+Lightly lubricate the installation areas.

-If the back plug is damaged, replace it.
+If the rear plug is damaged, replace it.

-Install bearing caps.
-Check the absence of their lateral displacement.
-The holes in the covers and the cylinder head must match.
+Install the bearing caps.
+Check that there is no lateral displacement.
+The holes in the caps and the cylinder head must match.

-If the poppets have been removed, they must be reinstalled.
-Lubricate the tappets lightly and insert into place without distortion.
+If the plate tappets were removed, they must be installed in place.
+Lightly lubricate the tappets and insert them into place without skewing.

 Lubricate and install the camshaft.

-Attention: The cams of the 1st cylinder must point upwards.
-Install the bearing caps according to the marks.
-Monitor axial displacement; Tighten bearing caps 2 and 4 alternately crosswise to 20 Nm.
+Note: The cams of the 1st cylinder must be facing upwards.
+Install the bearing caps in accordance with the marks.
+Watch the axial offset; tighten bearing caps 2 and 4 alternately crosswise with a force of 20 Nm.

 Install bearing caps 1 and 3 and tighten to 20 Nm.

 Diesel engine: Install bearing caps 5, 1 and 3 and tighten to 20 Nm.
-In this case, adjust the bearing cover 5 with light blows of a polymer hammer.
+At the same time, adjust bearing cap 5 with light blows of a polymer hammer.

 Insert the camshaft gear key.
-Fit the gear and tighten to 80 Nm.
-While doing this, hold the pinion with a suitable pin.
+Put the gear on and tighten it to 80 Nm.
+Hold the gear with a suitable rod.

-Place toothed belt on gear.
-Make sure that the intermediate shaft and V-belt pulley are correctly installed.
+Place the toothed belt on the pinion.
+Ensure that the intermediate shaft and V-belt pulley are installed correctly.

-Use a new seal for the cylinder head cover, carefully tighten the cylinder head cover bolts to 10 Nm.
+For the cylinder head cover, use a new seal, carefully tighten the cylinder head cover bolts to 10 Nm.

 Install the ignition distributor.